StevenMamet/Analysis-and-visualization-with-R/README.md

 `
 names(asv.int.imp1) <- c("Taxa","Group")
 `
-#### 2. Deal with R adding X's to the abundance df during processing.
+#### 2. Deal with R adding Xs to the abundance df during processing.

 R doesn't like when column names start with a number.
 So any ASV identifiers that began with a digit now have an 'X' prepended.
 I found it was just easier to add X's to the taxonomy and tree files so we can link taxonomy and abundance.